-Hold hands with friends, dance in and out, and get all tangled up into a big knot!
-Draw colorful swirls and curls on a dancing fan.
+Students hold hands with friends, dance in and out, and get all tangled up into a big knot!
+Then draw colorful swirls and curls on a dancing fan.

 Make a human knot.
-Stand in a line with your friends and hold hands.
+Students stand in a line with their classmates and hold hands.
 Have the people at both ends of the line run in and out of the line, under people’s arms.
 Hang on tight!
 You’ll all soon be in a big knot!
 Try dancing this way several times.
-Add music if you like.

 Draw a colorful knot.
-Use Crayola® Markers to draw a big, swirling, curving knot on white paper.
-While you draw, think about how it felt to make your hand-holding knot.
-Use all six colors.
-You will soon have a beautiful, colorful dancing knot!
+Students use Crayola® Markers to draw a big, swirling, curving knot on construction paper.
+While drawing, students should think about how it felt to make a hand-holding knot.
+Use all six colors of markers.
+Students will soon have a beautiful, colorful dancing knot!
 Notice how the marker colors mix when they overlap.

 Create a dancing fan.
-Draw a border around your design.
+Students draw a border around the design.
 Cut out around the border with Crayola Scissors.
-Glue your decorated paper on cardboard with Crayola School Glue.
+Glue the decorated paper on cardboard with Crayola School Glue.
 Then attach it to a recycled cardboard roll colored with marker.
-When your dancing fan is dry, dance and swirl!
+When the dancing fan is dry, students can dance and swirl!

 Create an original pop-art repetitive portrait based on a study the life and work of Andy Warhol.